donutsalad/Discord-AI-Assistant/README.md

 Setup
 ----
+To make sure you have all the libraries utilised in this project run:
-You'll need to create the file `tokens.txt` in the top directory in order for it to run.
+`pip install asyncio numpy scipy openai discord.py google-api-python-client beautifulsoup4` You'll need to create the file `tokens.txt` in the top directory in order for it to run.
 Use the `token_template.txt` file as a guide.

 The tokens are: